 Elevation of Annapurna Base Camp

 The Annapurna Base Camp trek is located at an elevation of 4,130 meters (13,550 feet) above the sea level.
 The level of altitude involved make it a high-altitude trekking destination.
 However, it is not as extreme as the other Himalayas Base Camp like Everest Base Camp.
-This high elevation offer you with the panoramic views of peaks like Annapurna I, Machhapuchhre, and Hiunchuli, creating a mesmerizing backdrop for trekkers.
+From this high spot, you can see wide views of peaks like Annapurna I, Machhapuchhre, and Hiunchuli, making a stunning background for trekkers.

 The altitude requires careful acclimatization, especially for those unaccustomed to high altitudes.
 To prevent altitude sickness, you should ascend gradually, stay hydrated, and take proper acclimatization breaks during the trek.
 Reaching Annapurna Base Camp at this elevation is a rewarding experience, allowing you to witness some of the most dramatic mountain landscapes in the world.